without Internet Explorer,

 in 1280 x 960 resolution

-Metalcore is something of a dirty word in metal circles, and most of the time it's for good reason.
+Metalcore is something that is often associated with American efforts at melodeath, as most of the time the former sub-genre is looked upon as a dirty word for good reason.
 It carries with it a stigma of a bastardized, commercialized version of something that is itself a sub-genre that is treated with a strong level of skepticism in extreme circles for the past 15 years, namely the signature Gothenburg sound that has been explored even more heavily than its alleged power metal equivalent in Finland ala Children Of Bodom and company.
-In light of this, The Black Dahlia Murder is often passed up by the underground, though widely embraced by the current hipster scene, but they manage to buck the trend somewhat with a great deal of intensity, and "Deflorate" stands as one of their most intense offerings.
+In light of this, The Black Dahlia Murder is often passed up by the underground, though they have a decent following States side and manage to buck the trend somewhat with a great deal of intensity, and "Deflorate" stands as one of their most intense offerings.

 The result of all the elements being implemented in this overtly exaggerated way is a series of songs that have a hard time being recognizable apart from each other.
 Perhaps the lone example where things truly start to change up a bit is "Throne Of Lunacy", which reaches a bit more towards a traditional sound in line with the Stockholm scene and a handful of American affiliates of the mid 90s, but still contains a fair amount of those predictable melodic clichés and sweep-happy guitar solos.
 In fact, the lead guitar department is primarily where this band does an exemplary job, channeling a sound with about the same level of technical competence as Alexi Laiho, but in a somewhat more tasteful and brief manner that is appropriate for a band writing high tempo crushers clocking in mostly at or under 3 minutes.